sensu/sensu-docs-legacy/source/docs/0.22/install-sensu-server-api.md

 # Install the Sensu Server and API

-Once you have installed [Sensu's prerequisites][prereqs] (RabbitMQ and/or Redis), you are ready to install a Sensu Server and API.
+Once you have installed [Sensu's prerequisites][1] (RabbitMQ and/or Redis), you are ready to install a Sensu Server and API.
 The Sensu Server and API are available in two flavors:

 - [Sensu Core](#sensu-core)
 - [Sensu Enterprise](#sensu-enterprise)

 _NOTE: only one flavor of the Sensu server & API should be used at any given time.
-Sensu Enterprise users should skip Sensu Core server & API installation and jump directly to [installing Sensu Enterprise](#sensu-enterprise)._
+Sensu Enterprise users should skip Sensu Core server & API installation and jump directly to [installing Sensu Enterprise][2]._

 ## Sensu Core (OSS) {#sensu-core}

-Sensu Core is installed via native system installer package formats (e.g. .deb, .rpm, .msi, .pkg, etc), which are available for download from the [Sensu Downloads][downloads] page, and from package manager repositories for APT (for Ubuntu/Debian systems), and YUM (for RHEL/CentOS).
+Sensu Core is installed via native system installer package formats (e.g. .deb, .rpm, .msi, .pkg, etc), which are available for download from the [Sensu Downloads][3] page, and from package manager repositories for APT (for Ubuntu/Debian systems), and YUM (for RHEL/CentOS).
 The Sensu Core packages installs several processes, including `sensu-server`, `sensu-api`, and `sensu-client`.